zng-ui/zng/TODO/Image.md

 * Allow keeping image only at a size, to save memory for images that don't resize.
 * Image widget need to allow defining min/max scale and offset.
     Different widget?

+# Repeat

+* Offset not applied if repeat is enabled, is it possible "mod shift" the image?